- Invalid command line is a frequent error with MTG Arena online card game.

 There might be several reasons why the game keeps crashing, including functionality bugs.
 You should look for patches or updates on the game’s forums, and also try to uninstall and reinstall the game.

-Even though this game was originally developed as a multiplayer game, you can also use a bot mode in which you can earn free cards and coins playing it up to a certain level.
+Yes, the game has a bot mode in which you can earn free cards and coins playing it up to a certain level.
+However, the game was developed as multiplayer.

 Magic: The Gathering Arena falls into the freemium games category, however, players can make optional transactions with real money.
 These allow them, at later stages in the game, to acquire booter packs, or o enter certain development stages of the game.